awslabs/mountpoint-s3-csi-driver/docs/LOGGING.md

     kubectl get pods ${POD_NAME} -o jsonpath='{.metadata.uid}'
     kubectl get pods ${POD_NAME} -o=custom-columns=NODE:.spec.nodeName

 Note down the pod UID and node name.

-Then connect to the Kubernetes node with the name you got.
-If you are using EKS with EC2 instances as worker nodes you can find more details about how to connect to your nodes in [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-to-linux-instance.html).
+Next, connect to the Kubernetes node with the name discovered in the previous step.
+If you are using EKS with EC2 instances as worker nodes, you can find more details about how to connect to your nodes in the [AWS documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-to-linux-instance.html).

-Once you are inside, use the UID from previous step to find corresponding Mountpoint logs.
+Once you have a session on the node itself, use the UID noted earlier to find the corresponding Mountpoint logs.

     POD_UID=f1015626-32ed-46e6-9634-c739c3a31312
     PV_NAME=s3-pv